 The Opposite Project

-Check back regularly for new articles or have them sent directly to your inbox each week by signing up for my newsletter, The Opposite Project.
+If you would like to have my notes, tips, and lessons sent directly to your inbox each week for free, sign up for my newsletter, The Opposite Project.
+(No Spam Ever!)

 “In this world you’re either growing or you’re dying, so get in motion and grow.” ―Lou Holtz Growing involved constantly learning and making improvements.
 In our jobs, hobbies, and all the other areas of our life we want to get better at, we study, take courses,...

 In the case of the classic Western helicopter parent, it starts with Baby Einstein and reward charts for toilet training, and it never really ends, which is why colleges have to devote so many resources to teaching parents how to leave their kids alone. - Nancy Gibbs...

 Kids don’t do what you say.
 They do what they see.
 How you live your life is their example. – Paul Levesque Average parents believe in the “do as I say, not as I do” philosophy.
 This philosophy works OK as long as we are with our children to enforce it.
 However, as...